Category Archives: Japanese Royals

 Prince Hitachi and his wife with other members of the Imperial Family during the traditional New Year’s greeting in 2011.
 Left to right: Princess Ayako of Takamado, Princess Tsuguko of Takamado, Princess Akiko of Mikasa, Princess Hitachi, Prince Hitachi, Crown Princess Masako, and Crown Prince Naruhito; Credit – Par Kounosu — Travail personnel, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=12673325

 As the son and then the brother of The Emperor, Prince Hitachi was expected to represent his country internationally and participate in charitable works.
 As he grew older, his responsibilities in these areas lessened.
-He holds the following positions:
+He held the following positions:

 • Reserve Member of the Imperial House Council